HowonRyu/howonryu.github.io/_pages/research.md

 * Theorized the effect of masking in transformer autoencoder model with multi-modality time-series inputs.
 * Conducted experiments showcasing model performance in terms of model comparison, transfer learning with the pre-trained model, and ablation studies.
 (Pytorch)
-* Manuscript in preparation for conference submission: **Masked Autoencoder for Multi-modality Time-series Input**
+* ICML 2025 submission: **MoCA: Multi-modal Cross-masked Autoencoder for Digital Health Measurements**